 We know that resources are scarce and support is hard to find so we are actively talking about how we might support those who are already in business but still early in their journey and in need of the kind of resources we offer.
-We plan to share more details early next year about what options might become available in the future.

 Do I have to use the entire technology stack?

 Use of the majority of the technology stack is required.
 The configuration of various services, such as advertising and donations, is the same for all founders.
 You can choose not to use specific services, such as selling advertising, publishing newsletters, or enabling comments on your stories.
 However, we can’t support implementing an alternative platform to supply any of our offered services.

 Will I be required to pursue specific revenue streams?